-Now type in “resource” in CLI, find the 4 lines specifying the motor pin assignment:
+Now type “resource” in CLI, and find the 4 lines specifying the pin assignment for the four motors:

 resource MOTOR 1 B07 resource MOTOR 2 B06 resource MOTOR 3 B05 resource MOTOR 4 B04

-Now you can can write down the pin number next to the motor ordering with the pin number next to them:
+Now you can write down the pin numbers next to the motors: